WestGrid/ubcSummerSchool2018/1-program.md

 - Matt McInnis from IBM is unreachable; Roman is working with other IBM contacts
 - CC cloud: Brent will provide materials, Venkat will teach
 - so far no one to teach Julia language

-## Next face-to-face Apr-17 @2pm

-- recording / broadcasting (including to the overflow room) with Garth
-- Cedar reservations: how many nodes?
-GPU nodes? figure out the grid for the week
-- guest accounts

 ## Action items